 1960 N. Western Ave Tradition with a twist

-Shawn Michelle’s Old Fashioned Homemade Ice Cream has observed a permanent home in Bronzeville’s ancient Rosenwald Building.
+Shawn Michelle’s Old Fashioned Homemade Ice Cream has a permanent home in Bronzeville’s ancient Rosenwald Building.
 The made-from-scratch flavors start with “love, milk, and cream” and include crowd-pleasers like banana pudding and honey cinnamon graham.
-The shop also serves up to specific takes at the sundae: PB&J and lemon pound cake are some options.
+The shop also offers specific takes on the sundae: PB&J and lemon pound cake are some options.

 46 E. 47th Street The proprietor of Cone Gourmet Ice Cream hails from Ireland.
-It suggests within the menu, wherein Bailey’s and Guinness are a few of the flavorings, and Lucky Charms, Flake chocolate bars, and Tayto chips make severa appearances as toppings.
+It suggests within the menu that Bailey’s and Guinness are a few flavorings, and Lucky Charms, Flake chocolate bars, and Tayto chips make severa appearances as toppings.
 Soft serve extra than holds its own here at the side of hand-scooped.

 1047 W. Madison St